 Over the next few posts, the aHUS Alliance will cover some of the problems faced by those on long term dialysis.
 This is a population that must not be forgotten.
 After all, it constitutes more than 75% of the world today in terms of countries.
 Several hundred patients die every year due to this disease.
 These names never make newspaper headlines.
 The inequity in access to drugs such as Eculizumab is a grim reality of today’s times – a reality that needs to be addressed.

-This article is the first in the aHUS Alliance series, The Dialysis Diaries.
+This article is the first in the 4 part aHUS Alliance series, The Dialysis Diaries.

 Author Kamal D Shah has been on dialysis for the last 22 years.
 He is founder of Atypical HUS India, and co-founder of NephroPlus Dialysis Centres, India’s largest Dialysis Centre Network.
 He is one of the directors of aHUS Alliance Global Action, whose most recent collaboration includes the KDIGO publication on Increasing Access to Integrated ESKD Care.